Goose Creek Friends Meeting

 9:45 a.m.
 Meeting for Worship

 11:15 a.m.
-Second Hour: Spiritual State of the Meeting, soup and bread lunch to follow
+Second Hour: Finding the Sense of the Meeting.
+Soup & bread lunch to follow.

 8:45 a.m.
 Unity with Nature Committee meeting